ckoenigs/PharMeBINet/import_into_Neo4j/uniProt/Readme.md

 Version: 2022-01

-Parse a part of the SwissProt xml file to a TSV file and generate a cypher file.
-However, only human proteins are prepared and integrated into Noe4j with neo4j cypher-shell.
+First, prepare the TSV and cypher query for the protein node information.
+Depending on if the SwissProt file is there or not the file is downloaded or not.
+Then it runs through every entry:
+    First, for the protein, it is checked if this is a human protein.
+If not then go to the next entry.
+    Then, it goes through all properties:
-It extracts information such as the ID, entry, status, sequence length, all AC-numbers, synonyms, general function, pathways, subcellular location, protein existence, external references, gene name, gene id, GO classifier, AS sequence, and more.
-Additionally information about diseases, keywords, and evidences is extracted as nodes.
-Also, edge TSV files for protein-disease/evidence/keyword/protein are generated with additional cypher queries.
+        Most properties are part of the protein node: ID, entry, status, sequence length, all AC numbers, synonyms, general function, pathways, subcellular location, protein existence, external references, gene name, gene id, GO classifier, AS sequence, and more.
+Additionally information about diseases, keywords, and evidence
+        But also information about the nodes evidence and keyword is there with the edge information.
+For them, TSV files and cypher queries are generated and filled.
+        From the property comment the information for the disease nodes and the edges for protein-disease and protein information.
+For them, additional TSV files and cypher queries are generated.

 The schema is shown here: